Richard B. DeWolfe

 Director Since: 2007

-Luther Helms has been the Managing Director of Sonata Capital Group since 2000.
+Luther Helms is the founder of and advisor to Sonata Capital Group.
 Sonata is a privately-owned registered investment advisory firm.
 Mr. Helms has extensive banking and financial services experience, holding various positions at Bank of America Corporation, including Vice Chairman from 1993 to 1998, and he was Vice Chairman of KeyBank from 1998 to 2000.

 Mr. Helms has an MBA from the University of Santa Clara and a Bachelor of Arts, History and Economics from the University of Arizona.